 - You can configure up to 8 redundant interface pairs. - Redundant interface delay values are configurable, but by default the ASA inherits the default delay values based on the physical type of its member interfaces. - Both member interfaces must be of the same physical type.
 For example, both must be GigabitEthernet. - You cannot add a physical interface to the redundant interface if you configured a name for it.
-You must first remove the name in the Configuration > Device Setup > Interface Settings > Interfaces pane. - For multiple context mode, complete this procedure in the system execution space.
-If you are not already in the System configuration mode, in the Configuration > Device List pane, double-click System under the active device IP address.
+You must first remove the name using the no nameif command. - For multiple context mode, complete this procedure in the system execution space.
+To change from the context to the system execution space, enter the changeto system command.